-Nicolas Chow is the Chairman of Sotheby’s Asia and the International Head and Chairman of the Chinese Works of Art department.
+Nicolas Chow is Chairman of Sotheby's Asia and Worldwide Head of Asian Art.
 Mr. Nicolas Chow first joined Sotheby’s in 1999 and has played a pivotal role in leading the Chinese art market in Asia since 2003.
 In 2006, he was appointed International Head and Chairman of the Chinese Works of Art Department and has since orchestrated many successful auctions across Sotheby’s four major salerooms, namely Hong Kong, London, New York and Paris.
 Under the leadership of Mr. Chow, Sotheby’s has consistently remained at the helm of the Chinese Works of Art market.
 In 2017, Sotheby’s Hong Kong Chinese Works of Art sales achieved a grand total of HK$1.93 billion, leading all auction houses in Asia for the 8th consecutive year.

 Mr. Chow has been the mastermind behind many record-breaking sales.
 Notable examples include a rare Ru Guanyao brush washer from Northern Song Dynasty, which fetched HK$290 million and set the world record for Chinese Ceramics (October 2017); as well as the Meiyintang “Chicken Cup” which sold for HK$280 million to Shanghai collector Liu Yiqian, establishing a world record for Chinese Porcelain (April 2014).